tfwright/spur/README.md

 Basic steps are

-1. Add Spur to your application deps
+1. Add Spur to your application `deps`.
-2. Generate and run a migration that adds an "activities" table to your repo (see priv/test/migrations).
-To use a different table name, set the `activities_table_name` config.
-3. Add the following config:
+2. Add the following config to your application:

     ```
     config :spur, ecto_repos: [MyApp.Repo],
                   repo: MyApp.Repo
     ```
+3. Generate and run a migration that adds an "activities" table to your repo (see priv/test/migrations).
+To use a different table name, set the `activities_table_name` config.

-That's enough to start tracking arbitrary activities.
+That's enough to start tracking arbitrary activities:

 ```
 %Spur.Activity{actor: "caesar", action: "came", object: "your-county", meta: %{also: ["saw", "conquered"]}}